-The District provides services for students in grades K-12 and is classified as a Regular Operating District (ROD) for funding purposes.
+The District is classified as a Regular Operating District (ROD) for funding purposes.
+It provides services for students in grades PK-8.

 The District identified existing and proposed schools, sites, buildings, rooms, and site amenities in its LRFP.
 Table 1 lists the number of existing and proposed district schools, sites, and buildings.
 Detailed information can be found in the School Asset Inventory Report and the Site Asset Inventory Report.